Skip to content

 Choose elements matching prefix.

-Option: -v <var> Store the result in the array var.
+Option: -v <var> Store the output in variable instead of printing it.

 Arguments: